 The plan, which could begin as early as next week, would bring articles of impeachment before the full House.
-At that point, a majority of the House members could vote to issue a charge against the Governor and send the process on to the Senate, which would function as a court to try the Governor for possible removal.
+At that point, a majority of the House members could vote to issue a charge against the governor, sending the process on to the state Senate, which would function as a court to try the governor for possible removal.

-Rep. Corey Harbison, R-Cullman, and Rep. Randall Shedd, R-Cullman, began circulating a new impeachment resolution on Tuesday to update charges against the Governor and press the Judiciary Committee to resume impeachment hearings.
+Rep. Corey Harbison, R-Cullman, and Rep. Randall Shedd, R-Cullman, began circulating a new impeachment resolution on Tuesday to update charges against the governor and serve as a catalyst to get the Judiciary Committee to resume impeachment hearings.

 Harbison and Shedd’s impeachment resolution would have added new charges to a resolution passed last year.
-The new charges hold that Bentley illegally used campaign funds to pay his former top aide’s legal fees and that he received an improper reimbursement from the Republican Governor’s Association.
+The new charges allege Bentley illegally used campaign funds to pay his former top aide’s legal fees and that he received an improper reimbursement from the Republican Governor’s Association.

-For Shedd and Harbison, Bentley’s decision to appoint Attorney General Luther Strange as Alabama’s next US Senator was the straw that broke the camel’s back.
-Appointing the man who was thought to be investigating the Governor’s office is bad optics — it looks like quid pro quo, they said.
+For Shedd and Harbison, Bentley’s decision to appoint Attorney General Luther Strange as Alabama’s next U.S. Senator was the straw that broke the camel’s back.
+Appointing the man who was thought to be investigating the governor’s office is bad optics — it looks like quid pro quo, a this-for-that agreement, they said.

 “I’m not doing this for me.
 I don’t like the stink,” Harbison said.
-“The problem is that we have a Judiciary Committee that is on hold due to a request from an attorney general that is no longer in office that was appointed to the United State Senate by the Governor.
+“The problem is that we have a Judiciary Committee that is on hold due to a request from an attorney general that is no longer in office that was appointed to the United States Senate by the governor.
 It just sounds terrible.”

-Ross Garber, an attorney for the Governor’s Office, released a statement Tuesday denouncing the new efforts.
+Ross Garber, an attorney for the Governor’s Office, criticized the new efforts Tuesday.

 Confusion at the State House